f-heeger/long_read_metabarcoding/README.md

 __[its|ssu|lsu]itsLcaStringency__ (default 0.9): Minimum percentage of same classification of all accepted alignments at each taxonomic rank for a classification to be accepteed during LCA

-###Running the metabarcoding analysis
+### Running the metabarcoding analysis
 `snakemake -s run_analysis.snakemake.py metabarcoding` will run only the metabarcoding part of the analysis.
 You might also want to use `-j` to give multiple processors to snakemake.
 This will crete two files.
-An OTU-table (`all_otu97_table.tsv`) with the following columns: OTU ID, total number of reads in this OTU, SSU classification, ITS classification, LSU classification and onw cloumn per sample with the number of reads in this OTU for this sample.
+An OTU-table (`all_otu97_table.tsv`) with the following columns: OTU ID, total number of reads in this OTU, SSU classification, ITS classification, LSU classification and one cloumn per sample with the number of reads in this OTU for this sample.
 And a graph of classification depth with the three markers of the most abundand OTUs (`all_clsComp_depth.svg`).

 The identity thrshold for clustering can be changed by running the pipeline with specific output file names.
 E.g. `snakemake -s run_analysis.snakemake.py all_otu98_table.tsv` to create an OTU table with a similarity threshold of 98 instead of 97.